Cold Front (Star Trek: Enterprise): Production

 The episode was directed by Robert Duncan McNeill, who played Tom Paris in Star Trek: Voyager.
-McNeill had directed multiple episodes of Voyager but missed on several chances to direct on shows that were cancelled before completing a full season, and was enthusiastic about directing on season 1 of Enterprise.
+McNeill had directed multiple episodes of Voyager, but missed on several chances to direct on shows that were cancelled before completing a full season, and was enthusiastic about directing on Season 1 of Enterprise.
 Around the time the pilot episode was filming, he asked Rick Berman to give him a chance to direct as soon as possible and asked what he needed to do to make it happen.
-He kept asking, and spent more time in editing and screening sessions, particularly screenings when Rick was in the room, to get a better understanding of the way Berman wanted things done.
+He kept asking, and spent more time in editing and screening sessions, particularly screenings when Berman was in the room, to get a better understanding of the way Berman wanted things done.

 McNeill found it interesting to direct, it was only the second episode to feature the Suliban, and was a mystery that is not fully resolved by the end of the episode.
 McNeill later noted that there had been high expectations on set, "they were just getting going and everyone was a bit tense.
 It seemed to be a combination of the cast and crew trying to distance themselves from Voyager, and to establish the tone and style of the show."

 Writers Stephen Beck and Tim Finch worked as executive story editors on this first season.
 Beck and Finch previously worked on the UPN series Seven Days before joining Enterprise.

 John Fleck returns as a Borothan pilgrim and Silik.
 This is the first episode to include Matt Winston as Daniels.
 Winston is the son of special effects master Stan Winston.